 Talent makes adjustment

-Talent checks alignment
+Talent checks alignment Video editor: Shot with 5.4.1.

 Talent performs steps

 Talent loads performs steps

 Next, load tube 6, which contains the multi-stained cells [1-MED].
 To isolate B lymphocytes, first set up the parameters to sort the cells based on their morphology.
 In the first window, plot “FSC-A” - forward scatter-area - on the y-axis and “SSC-A” - side scatter-area - on the x-axis [2-SCREEN].